 MICHAEL R. SMITH, Dean

-Albert Coates Professor of Public Law and Government
+David N. Ammons, Albert Coates Distinguished Professor of Public Law and Government.
+Public Administration

 A. Fleming Bell II, Local Government Law

 Frayda S. Bluestein, Local Government Law, Associate Dean for Faculty Development